-Croydon Council HEREBY GIVES NOTICE that they propose to install raised zebra crossings and entry treatments as specified in the Schedule to this Notice to provide safe crossing facilities and improve road safety for pedestrians.
+Croydon Council HEREBY GIVES NOTICE that they propose to relocate an existing and introduce a new zebra crossing as specified in the Schedule to this Notice to provide safe crossing facilities and improve road safety for pedestrians and cyclists.

 The general effect of the zig-zag markings would be to prohibit all vehicles from stopping on the markings for any reason and to improve road safety by aiding pedestrians to cross safely.